Skip to main content

 GEAR UP

-Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) is a federal program that provides competitive six- and seven-year grants to education/community partnerships and states to increase the number of low-income students who are prepared to enter and succeed in postsecondary education.
-Washington State was awarded its fourth consecutive state GEAR UP grant in 2017.
-The $24.5 million award provides direct services to over 5,500 students and their families in 26 high-poverty school districts statewide.
-With the program’s dollar-for-dollar cost-share requirement, the total program investment over the life of the six-year grant will be over $49 million.
+Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) is a federal program that provides competitive six- and seven-year grants to increase the number of low-income students who are prepared to succeed in education and careers after high school.

-• Increase academic performance and preparation for postsecondary education.
+• Increase academic performance and preparation for education beyond high school.

-• Increase high school graduation and postsecondary participation rates.
+• Increase high school graduation and post-high school education rates.

-• Increase students’ and their families’ knowledge of postsecondary options, preparation, and finances.
+• Increase students’ and families’ knowledge of post-high school pathways, preparation, and finances.

 • Partner school districts receive funding to hire additional staff to serve as college access professionals, tutors, mentors, and other program support staff who provide direct services to students and families.